 For the shares held in physical form: SEBI vide its Circular dated November 03, 2021 and December 15, 2021 has mandated registration of PAN, KYC details and Nomination, by holders of physical securities.
-Members holding shares in physical form can submit their PAN, KYC details (i.e. postal address with pin code, email address, mobile number, bank details) and Nomination details by holders through duly filled and signed Form ISR-1 to the Company / Company's Registrar and Share Transfer Agent (RTA), M/s.
-Venture Capital and Corporate Investments Private Limited, 12-10-167, Bharat Nagar, Hyderabad - 500 018, Telangana, India or by E-mail to info@vccipl.com from their registered email id.
+Members holding shares in physical form can submit their PAN, KYC details (i.e. postal address with pin code, e-mail address, mobile number, bank details) and Nomination details by holders through duly filled and signed Form ISR-1 to the Company / Company's Registrar and Share Transfer Agent (RTA), M/s.
+Venture Capital and Corporate Investments Private Limited, at "Aurum", Door No. 4-50/P-II/57/4F & 5F, Plot No. 57, 4th & 5th Floors, Jayabheri Enclave Phase - II, Gachibowli, Hyderabad - 500 032, Telangana, India or by e-mail to info@vccipl.com from their registered e-mail id.
 It may be noted that any service request or complaint can be processed only after the folio is KYC compliant.